 Fiona qualified as a solicitor in Melbourne, Australia where she worked in the Community Legal sector and as a youth lawyer.
 Fiona has worked as a child protection lawyer in the UK since 2002 and now lives in Topsham where her two young children have joined Topsham Sea Scouts.
 Fiona is Chair of the Topsham Sea Scouts Committee.

 Laura has extensive experience in Communications, Marketing and Public Affairs working in both the public and private sectors and has worked at the Met Office since 2013.
 Laura currently volunteers as a mentor on the University of Exeter’s Career Mentoring programme in addition to regularly getting involved in volunteering at Topsham Rugby Club where her twin boys are keen players.

 Former Solicitor but now a Charity Consultant and Trustee of WESC Foundation and Exeter Dispensary and Aid in Sickness Fund.
 Angus has helped to put together the collaboration with CEDA and others.

 Gill worked as an educational book publisher and had the privilege of travelling extensively in developing countries, visiting schools of all kinds.
 She was a Scout Leader in Hampshire, before moving to Devon in 2006.
-She is currently a Trustee of Topsham Museum and Tours Secretary of the local branch of the Arts Society.
+She also serves as a Trustee of Topsham Museum.